Fixed line telephone services

 Wherever you are in the EU you must have access to affordable quality telecommunication services– including a connection for a telephone line and functional internet access at a fixed location.

 There should be at least one telecoms provider who can provide this service for you.
-This is known as the "universal service" principle.
+This is known as the "universal service" provision.

 In some specific cases, such as issues with the technical feasibility of a request, your request might not be considered "reasonable" and could be refused.